North Macedonia in the Eurovision Song Contest 2022: At Eurovision

 The two semi-finals and final were broadcast in North Macedonia on MRT 1 and MRT 2 with commentary by Eli Tanaskovska.
-The North Macedonian spokesperson, who announced the top 12-point score awarded by the North Macedonian jury during the final, was Jana Burčeska, who previously represented North Macedonia at the contest in 2017.
+MRT appointed Jana Burčeska, who hosted the national final and represented Macedonia in 2017, as its spokesperson to announce the top 12-point score awarded by the Macedonian jury during the final.

-Flag Incident
+Flag incident

 During the "Turquoise Carpet" event which preceded the Opening Ceremony of the contest on 8 May 2022, Andrea was seen throwing the flag of North Macedonia onto the floor during a photoshoot with the press.
 MRT later published a statement condemning her action, describing it as "desecration of a national symbol, which is punishable by Macedonian law".
 The broadcaster also threatened to withdraw Andrea from the contest.
 Andrea immediately issued a statement on national television, apologising for her actions and stating that she simply meant to hand the flag to a member of the delegation, who was too far away.
 MRT later stated on 11 May that they would take all disciplinary measures after the delegation returns from Turin, while also raising the possibility that they would not return for the 2023 contest due to the negative publicity caused by the incident.